 the 22-mile Tully Trail visits three waterfalls; this is a wild trail that can sometimes be hard to follow in spots; the trail can also be partially flooded in spring and/or after heavy rains; each of these three waterfalls can be visited on their own as short day hikes, but this loop is still a fun option, especially if you enjoy backpacking (there's a free hut you can stay in near Royalston Falls)

 Race Brook Falls & Mt.
 Race and/or Mt.
-Everett 7.0 miles
+Everett rating 7.0 miles

 round-trip